 The seventh sounding gives us a clue that the things that have been spoken have taken place in conjunction with the beginning of the Kingdom of Heaven (which is one and the same as the church, according to the words of Christ in Matthew 16:18, and to anyone paying strict attention), now firmly in place and continuing from that point.
 Note the seal is opened and there are voices in heaven saying, “the kingdoms of this world have become (the kingdom) of our Lord and of his Christ and he shall reign forever and ever.”
 Then follows v.19 where the covenant is seen, or present in God’s Temple in heaven.

 The reference to the covenant means one thing — the new covenant has fully supplanted the old and the Law of Moses.
 The Kingdom of God — the church, has been established forever.
-The Kingdom is with men until Judgment.
+The Kingdom is now with mankind until Judgment.
 Nothing new here: but the intent is to note that the Jewish system and the Law of Moses had been put away at the cross and fulfilled.
 It is irretrievably and irrevocably taken away as the Holy City has now been given over to the Gentile nations, with the Jewish state disassembled (whether you like it or not) forevermore.
-Rome does not stand a chance either, or any others that have arisen since or will ever rise up against God and Christ this side of Judgment.
+Rome does not stand a chance either, or any others that have arisen since or will ever rise up against God and Christ on this side of Judgment.

 This is the purpose of God for the ages.
 The avenging of the apostles and prophets is complete in this instance concerning the destruction of Jerusalem: “…Because you have taken your great power and reigned.
 The nations were angry, and your wrath has come, and the time of the dead, that they should be judged.
 And that you should reward your servants the prophets and saints.”

 So ends the outpouring of the purpose of God for his servants.
 This is a clear reference to the destruction of Jerusalem and to the end of Jerusalem.
 It has been given into “the hands” of the nations.
 The mystery must now be finished because God said it would be finished when the seventh trumpet sounded.
+Point, Set and Match.